Thewbi/armos/doc/timers/README.md

 = 1984127 Hz
 ```

-If the value 1984127 = 0x1E467F is written into the value register, then the frequency of the system clock will count down to 0 and trigger the interrupt about every second.
+If the value 1984127 = 0x1E467F is written into the value register, then the configured frequency of the system clock will cause the ARM / CPU timer to count down to 0 and trigger the interrupt about every second.

 ### Using the ARM / CPU timer with interrupts

-To use that timer with interrupts (described [here](https://www.valvers.com/open-software/raspberry-pi/bare-metal-programming-in-c-part-4/))
+To use the ARM / CPU timer with interrupts (described [here](https://www.valvers.com/open-software/raspberry-pi/bare-metal-programming-in-c-part-4/))

 - Enable the ARM Timer Interrupt in the Interrupt Controller
 - Enable interrupts globally